 A drilling program was started at the Adi Rassi copper-gold prospect by Sunridge and Chile’s Antofagasta Minerals plc in 2010.

-In 2010, Eritrea’s petroleum production and trade was governed by the Minister of Energy and Mines who was in charge of granting petroleum license, enforcing petroleum laws and carrying out petroleum contacts in an orderly manner.
+In 2010, Eritrea’s petroleum production and trade were governed by the Minister of Energy and Mines who was in charge of granting petroleum licenses, enforcing petroleum laws, and carrying out petroleum contacts in an orderly manner.
 The Petroleum Proclamation No. 108 of 2000 controlled the exploration and production of petroleum in Eritrea.

 Eritrea expects to see the development of many mining projects through international investments.
 A pre-feasibility study on the Emba Derho Zinc-Copper- Gold deposit started in 2011 and this project will focus on exploring a number of mining options that can take place between the next 10 to 14 years.
 This study will also focus on the options of developing a gold recovery plant.